 "Lieutenant Al-Kaseasbeh's dedication, courage and service to his country and family represent universal human values that stand in opposition to the cowardice and depravity of ISIL, which has been so broadly rejected around the globe," Obama said.

 Abdullah, a close U.S. ally, has portrayed the campaign against the extremists as a battle over values.
-Sen. Lindsey Graham, R-S.C., emerged from talks with Abdullah predicting that Jordan would have a "strong and forceful" response to the pilot's death.

 Associated Press writers Deb Riechmann and Josh Lederman contributed to this report.